 - Gated Recurrent Unit (GRU): A simpler variant of LSTM with fewer parameters but similar performance.
 For a comparison, see LSTM vs GRU: Which One to Use.

-Recent Developments and Trends in Recurrent Neural Networks
+Recent Developments of Recurrent Neural Networks

 Recent advancements in Recurrent Neural Networks include: